Dungul020/Dungul020/README.md

 * 🌍  I'm based in Cape Town
 * ✉️  You can contact me at [kwenzodungulu@gmail.com](mailto:kwenzodungulu@gmail.com)
 * 🧠  I'm learning Python
-* 🤝  I'm open to collaborating on Projects
+* 🤝  I'm open to collaborating on any Projects
-* ⚡  I am confident enough to say I speak Js and Python fluently

   ### 💻 What I Do
 - 🔹 **Back-End Engineering Enthusiast** – I love building scalable, efficient, and robust systems.